 Is Catalina Island safe for solo travel?

-Best ways to get around Catalina Island
+Best ways to get to and around Catalina Island

 You can hop on the Catalina Express or Catalina Flyer, the island’s ferry companies, departing from San Pedro, Long Beach, Newport Beach, or Dana Point port.
 Alternatively, you can jet set to Catalina Island on a 15-minute helicopter ride, departing from San Pedro, Long Beach, John Wayne Airport, or Burbank Airport.

 The island can be comfortably covered in 3-4 days.
 But how much does a trip to Catalina Island cost?
 A round-trip ticket for two will cost you $75.
 Budget $25 for daily food and necessities.
 The type of accommodation you choose will dictate costs.
 The island has excellent bed and breakfasts and cottages.
 Depending on the time of the year, you may be able to find double rooms on the island for as cheap as $100.
-On a camping and hiking holiday, you can rent tent spots for $25 per night.
+If you’re on a camping and hiking holiday, you can rent tent spots for $25 per night.

 Conclusion

 Search for user-submitted itineraries or create your own with help from our travel-smart AI generator.
 You can build out your entire Catalina Island trip, move events around, and collaborate with trip companions.
-A journaling feature lets you document your experiences and share them with others.
+A journaling feature lets you document your experiences and share it with others.
 You can also explore our many Country Guides.
 Sign up with Travel-Wise and create your custom itinerary now.